Career Exploration for kids ages 8-11! Activities encourage confidence, inquisitiveness,

 and if you take photos at any point during the day, or if your child needs to prepare

 something for their Excused Absense, please share them with us!

 Both!
 Each program is built around a series of structured, hands-on workshops--and

-while there may a session or two in common between the two schedules, the featured
+while there can be a session or two in common between the two schedules, the featured

 fields are largely different.

-We actively use "Our" kids rather than "your" kids, because we include all the children
+We actively use "Our" kids rather than "your" kids, to welcome all the children in

 Space is limited, and registration is required.
 Registration forms are available about

 It takes a lot of coordination to make sure everyone gets where they need to be.
 The

 registration form asks when during the day you can be available to help.
 This is not